 They simply use a different weapon and defend a different territory: relationships.

-Her goal is to organize her world in a web of connections so that she is at the center of it.
 And she walks a fine line between making sure she’s at the center of her world of relationships without souring those same relationships.

 The aggression in women is just different and, in many ways, more subtle.